pishty1/PolyMarketAnalysis/README.md

 ### Tilt UI
 [http://localhost:10350](http://localhost:10350)

-### To access the Grafana UI run this command in a separate terminal:
+### To access the Grafana UI run this command in a separate terminal: (login: admin/admin)
 ```
 kubectl port-forward svc/prometheus-grafana 3000:80
 ```